 1. Thrive Content Builder

-Content Builder is a WordPress plugin which is brilliant and easy to use for creating sales pages, squeeze pages and download pages.
+Content Builder is a WordPress plugin which is a brilliant and easy to use for creating sales pages, squeeze pages and download pages.

 If you are starting out on a budget then I’d definitely recommend checking it out and especially if you are on a budget because surely it comes out top in terms of value for money too?
 The video on the product page gives a really nice overview and should answer most of your questions.

 LeadPages has been an absolute game changer for me.